NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-working-with-processes.md

 be solved in the same manner, *i.e.* by just following the debugging output reported by Nextflow and inspecting the specific subdirectory in question.

+> **A note about Bash** <br>
+> If you are using Bash variables inside the `script` directive you have to be
+> careful to prepend the with a backslash, *e.g.* `\${BASH_VARIABLE}`.
+This is
+> because the dollar-sign is used by Nextflow, so you have to tell Nextflow
+> explicitly when you're using a Bash variable.
+This is a common source of
+> errors when using Bash variables, so keeping it in mind can save you some
+> debugging time!

 > **Quick recap** <br>
 > In this section we've learnt:
 >